Code-and-Coffee-YVR/confcoffee2018/README.md

-# confcoffee2018
+# Conf & Coffee 2018
-Conf &amp; Coffee 2018 Resources
+Resources from the conference